brunustavares/wiser_Py/wiseflow/Sentinel_F.md

 # Sentinel_F
 `Sentinel_F` is a PHP script designed to monitor student behavior within the WISEflow platform.
 It operates by fetching participation events from the WISEflow API for ongoing exams (flows), storing them, and then analyzing them to detect anomalies or specific occurrences that require administrative or managerial attention.

-The script can be executed in two primary modes: `sentinel` for real-time monitoring and `report` for generating daily summaries.
+The script can be executed in two primary modes: `monitor` for real-time monitoring and `report` for generating daily summaries.

 It was originally developed for [Universidade Aberta (UAb)](https://portal.uab.pt/).